Chapter 1 - Never Judge a Book By its Cover

 “We left behind a big family behind in Trieste.
 Like yours, they fished together for generations.
 When his father took them away from the sea and brought them to America, My father, Giovanni, lived his life searching to find a life like it, here.
 Before I was born, my father moved our family from New York to Chicago and settled near Lake Michigan.
 It was supposed to be for only one year.
 And, well, we just stopped, there."
 He looked down at the ground, as if it were the most interesting thing in the world.
 Rose could understand that.
 Talking about her father was also difficult.
 The loss was just too soon.

-“Just before he passed, he asked me to come out west and look for the sea.
+“He died just after the New Year.
+Just before he passed, he asked me to come out west and look for the sea.
 So, after I felt mama was ready, that’s what I did.
 I’m the last of her children not yet married, so I wanted to be sure she was looked after before I left.”

 “And, you came here,” Rose said.
 “How did you think to look for Cottage Bay?”

 “I just kept looking for a town and a people who made their lives around fishing,” he said.
-I started up North a ways.
+I started up north a ways.
 Found Poulsbo, but it was too much lefse-and-lutefisk and oom-pa-pa music for me.”

 Rose laughed at him poking fun at the Norwegian town up the peninsula by about 40 miles by car, and a much shorter distance by boat.